Blog post: 3 minute read.

 - It is a boundary for search although you can extend search results across multiple site collections and target search to a single site within a site collection with search configuration.

-- The new Retention Labels/Retention Policies and Azure Information Protection labels are published at a site collection level.
+- The new Retention Labels/Retention Policies are published at a site collection level.
 This means if you want to only publish a label for a particular workspace, then it is best if the workspace is a site collection.
 Conversely, if you want to exclude a label from showing in a particular workspace, then this can only be done by excluding the site collection.

 - You can enable external sharing on a site collection basis.